 What are the challenges you faced in your journey as an Analyst?

 The main challenge I had was the fact that I come from a different background.
 It was a challenge to convince the interviewers why the shift in career.
 But the time when I shifted into Analytics was just right.
-With a big wave towards digitalization in India, everything is about data. have been extremely lucky to have studied the Business Analytics course from at Ivy Pro –Kolkata under the industry stalwarts like Eeshani Mam, Prateek Sir, Subhojit Sir.
+With a big wave towards digitalization in India, everything is about data. have been extremely lucky to have studied the Business Analytics course at Ivy Pro –Kolkata under the industry stalwarts like Eeshani Mam, Prateek Sir, Subhojit Sir.
 From day one Eeshani Mam’s career path has been very inspirational.
-The care and passion with which the faculties teach makes you want to stretch every single day.
-All the faculties at Ivy are extremely helpful and help you take the right decisions.
+The care and passion with which the faculties teach to make you want to stretch every single day.
+All the faculties at Ivy are extremely helpful and help you make the right decisions.
 They have been instrumental in helping me carve out a niche for me in this field.
-Currently I’m working as a financial analyst for the largest beer manufacturing companies in the world and I owe my success to my mentors & faculties of Ivy.
+Currently, I’m working as a financial analyst for the largest beer manufacturing companies in the world and I owe my success to my mentors & faculties of Ivy.

 What is your advice to other women who are looking at moving into Analytics?

 It’s a very exciting time to be in Analytics now, certainly a rewarding career to have as Analytics has become pervasive & invisible with its omnipresence.
 According to a report by Nasscom, “the Big Data analytics sector in India is expected to witness an eight-fold growth by 2025 – from the current $2 billion to $16 billion ”.
 But be prepared to be thrown out of your comfort zone.
-It extremely vital to understand the importance of reskilling in an ever-evolving industry.
+It is extremely vital to understand the importance of reskilling in an ever-evolving industry.
 Due to the fast-growing digitalization across sectors and the onset of new technologies newer skill development is indispensable right now.
 Already the industry has welcomed Big Data Analytics, IoT, Blockchain, AI to name a few which are expected to drive the industry in 2018.
 But just knowing how to perform well in one’s own job by meeting all KPI’s is no longer enough.
 As the proliferation of new tools and technologies can be overwhelming, it is important to be at the forefront of all the development.
-There is a need to do a lot of ground work, keep learning, innovating and understand the business if you want to go ahead and make a long-term career out of it.
+There is a need to do a lot of groundwork, keep learning, innovating and understand the business if you want to go ahead and make a long-term career out of it.

 From Team Ivy –